pabloArce2/ML_project1/linear_regression/README.md

 # Ridge Models for LDL and SBP

 This directory hosts a ridge-regression study on the SAheart dataset.
-The script sweeps a grid of regularisation strengths (λ) to predict `ldl`, `sbp`, and the joint vector `[ldl, sbp]` from the remaining risk factors, logging diagnostics and artefacts for each target configuration.

-## 1. Targets, Predictors, and Feature Engineering

-- **LDL-only model** – Predicts `ldl` from `sbp`, `tobacco`, `adiposity`, `famhist`, `typea`, `obesity`, `alcohol`, and `age`. `sbp` remains a predictor because we only remove the response column.
-- **SBP-only model** – Predicts `sbp` from the same covariates, with `ldl` retained as an explanatory variable.
-- **Joint model** – Predicts both `ldl` and `sbp` simultaneously; both targets are removed from the design matrix and used exclusively as ground-truth outputs.

-The categorical attribute `famhist` is expanded with one-of-K coding (baseline dropped) and every numeric column is standardised before fitting the ridge model.
+For each target configuration (`ldl_only`, `sbp_only`, and `joint_ldl_sbp`) the script sweeps a grid of regularisation strengths (λ), runs 10-fold cross-validation on the training split, and evaluates the selected model on a 10% hold-out set to avoid information leakage.

-## 2. Training Workflow
+## 1. Training Workflow

 Run the full sweep with: